Love will win. Love must win, or we all lose.

 This means that we are called to denounce violence wherever it is found, whether in Hamas rockets killing a 4-year old Israeli boy playing in the living room of his kibbutz home or in Israeli missiles killing Palestinian children playing soccer on the beach.

-This means that we are called to put a spotlight on injustice and oppression, those situations where there is an imbalance of power leading to an abuse of power—as there certainly is in Israel taking over land in the West Bank for Israeli settlements, or in Israel’s disproportionate response to Hamas rockets from Gaza (and no, the “human shields” argument doesn’t hold water).
+This means that we are called to put a spotlight on injustice and oppression, those situations where there is an imbalance of power leading to an abuse of power—as there certainly is in Israel taking over land in the West Bank for Israeli settlements, or in Israel’s disproportionate response to the horrific murders perpetrated by Hamas on October 7, 2023 (and no, the “human shields” argument doesn’t hold water).

 1054px-Israel-Palestine_peaceThis means that we are called always to strive for the things that make for peace.
 There are many average Israelis and average Palestinians who do not want war, who want to share the land and live in peace.
 There are many Palestinians who do not support Hamas and its violent ways.
 There are many Israelis who oppose Israel’s offensive in Gaza, or even Israel’s settlements in the West Bank.
 There must be a better way forward, and as citizens of God’s kingdom we must encourage the search for that way, to be peacemakers, true children of God (Matt 5:9).

-I invite you to conclude this series the way we at Morden Mennonite Church concluded the original sermon on which the series is based: by praying the Lord’s Prayer, reflecting on it as a prayer for all people.
+I invite you to conclude this series the way we concluded the original sermon on which the series is based: by praying the Lord’s Prayer, reflecting on it as a prayer for all people.

 Our Father in heaven, in whose image all people have been created, hallowed be your name.
 May Your kingdom come, your will be done, your kingdom without borders, your will for justice and peace, on earth as it is in heaven…